spywhere/dotfiles/docs/package.md

 has_executable 'tmux'
 ```

-This line is using the [available API](/lib) to check if the command `tmux` is
+This line is using the available [built-in API](/lib) to check if the command
-exists.
-If it is exists, the script will halt and nothing will get installed.
+`tmux` is exists.
+If it is exists, the script will halt and nothing will get
-This basically means skip the installation if it was installed already.
+installed.
+This basically means skip the installation if it was installed
+already.

 ```sh
 use_apt 'tmux'